svenhalvorson/party_page/_pages/real_home.md

 ---

 Welcome to my little slice of the internet.

+As a former teacher, I find the challenge of explaining something almost as much fun as learning it in the first place.
+The content on this page was created in part to solidify and document my learning as well as share with others.
 I hope you enjoy my whimsical blurbs on programming and statistics.

 In no particular order, here are some of my larger personal projects: